shajra/haskell-hls-nix/README.md

 Note, when loading a directory with `--file`, a Nix expression is assumed to be in the directory's `default.nix` file.
 Also, the call of `nix show-derivation` is only needed one time to get search results as discussed in the provided documentation on Nix]].

 The search results of `nix search` tell us the *attribute paths* we can use to select out the package derivations from our Nix expression.
-Above we got the default 1.3.0 version of HLS packages compiled for GHC 8.10.4.
-We could have explicitly called `nix search` above with `--argstr ghcVersion 8.10.4` and `--arg hlsUnstable false` and have gotten the same default results.
+Above we got the default 1.3.0 version of HLS packages compiled for GHC 8.10.6.
+We could have explicitly called `nix search` above with `--argstr ghcVersion 8.10.6` and `--arg hlsUnstable false` and have gotten the same default results.

 The `hls` package is provided for completeness, but its usage is not generally recommended.
 It provides the unmodified output of the upstream HLS project, specifically a binary named "haskell-language-server".
 You can only install one of these to your `PATH`.
 Because the version of GHC we compile HLS against must match the version of GHC for the project we wish to use HLS with, using `hls` would limit all of our projects to just one version of GHC.
 The `hls-renamed`, `hls-wrapper`, and `hls-wrapper-nix` packages help work around this limitation, and are recommended.

 To install multiple instances of HLS to your `PATH`, use the `hls-renamed` attribute path.
 This suffixes the provided binary's filename with the version of GHC the instance of HLS has been compiled with.
-For example, when compiled with GHC 8.10.4, the binary is named "haskell-language-server-8.10.4".
+For example, when compiled with GHC 8.10.6, the binary is named "haskell-language-server-8.10.6".

 The `hls-wrapper` attribute path provides the upstream HLS wrapper binary named "haskell-language-server-wrapper".
 When the wrapper is run in a root directory of a Haskell project, it detects which GHC version is needed by the project, and scans the `PATH` to call the instance of the renamed HLS binary compiled for the version of GHC needed by the project.
 It doesn't really matter which version of GHC you compile the wrapper itself against (`--argstr ghcVersion`).
 It's just a thin wrapper that is not GHC-sensitive.

-The `hls-wrapper-nix` attribute path provides a wrapper of `hls-wrapper` that additionally helps enter into a Nix shell.
+The `hls-wrapper-nix` attribute path provides a wrapper of `hls-wrapper` that additionally helps enter a Nix shell.

 As a convenience, this project provides a way to get some tools to assist building with HLS, specifically `cabal-install`, `ghc`, `stack`, `stack-nix`, `stack-nonix`, `implicit-hie`, `direnv`, and `direnv-nix-lorelei`.
 The `--arg hlsUnstable` has no relevance to or impact on any of these packages.
 With the exception of `ghc`, `--argstr ghcVersion` has no impact on these either.
 Many of these derivations are just passed through from [Nixpkgs](https://github.com/NixOS/nixpkgs).